 160 billion tonnes of water flow in and out of the Bay of Fundy with each tide.

 We will head to our next home base on Cape Breton Island.
-The drive from the Vineyard to where we are headed is 4 hours.
-We will make road stops along the way.
+The drive from the Vineyard to where we are headed is approximately 5 hours.
+We will make road stops along the way to break this up.

 This hiking trail in Cape Breton Island National Park is not to be missed.
 This trail takes you along boardwalk paths overlooking the ocean.